 We were first established in 2004 in Ottawa’s west end.
 Our mission is to provide excellent collaborative service and results while empowering our clientele in achieving their health goals.
 To help you return to play whether that’s sports, playing with your kids/grandkids, leading an active lifestyle or living pain free.
 We take those suffering from chronic pain due to physical trauma from restriction to freedom.
 That physical trauma can be from an injury, fall, motor vehicle accident, surgery, etc.

 Return to Play Therapy is a multi-professional clinic that focuses on function and movement and is partnered with Victory Strength and Boxing.
 Together we get you moving by correcting muscle patterning, mobilizing joints, releasing muscles and fascia.

 Return to Play has decades of experience applying their excellent manual skills to treat the young to the young at heart and anyone in between for their acute injuries like sprains and strains to chronic pain like in your back or neck.
-We use different modalities like Swedish Massage, Cupping, Soft Tissue Release, Ultrasound, IFC, EMS, etc.
+We use different modalities like Swedish Massage, Cupping, Soft Tissue Release, Myofascial Release, Ultrasound, IFC, EMS, etc.

 We also treat concussions using craniosacral therapy although craniosacral therapy is not limited to just concussions.
 It can be applied to many different issues and is a means of releasing deep fascial restriction.
 Did you know that sometimes chronic pain can be caused by unhappy organs?
 That can be addressed by visceral manipulation.
 This treatment approach along with CST is very gentle but don’t underestimate the impact that those subtle changes make in the body.
 Freeing restriction opens you up to movement.
 That local release can have a global impact.

 Christina always knew she wanted to be in health care.
 She has always had an inclination to provide comfort and care to those around her.
 After a few curveballs thrown her way on this journey called life, she found herself attending a private school for naturopathy.
 During her studies there, she took a weekend introductory course for massage.
 She didn’t know it at the time but a seed had been planted.
 After a few more months at the school, word trickled down that Algonquin College was going to be starting up a Massage Therapy Program.
 Christina decided to make the leap, applied and was accepted.
 She was one of only 54 students accepted into the flagship program.
 Making the Dean’s list and graduating with honours from the 3-year program, Christina has the distinction of being an Algonquin College MT OG, one of the first students to successfully complete the program.